Materials Science and Engineering Major

 - Materials for Energy: Explore advanced materials and processing techniques being used to improve the capacity, efficiency, reliability and durability of energy generation, supercapacitors, batteries and energy conversion devices like solar cells.

 - Materials for Medical Technologies: Learn about and understand the structure, composition and processing of materials used to treat and prevent diseases, enable tissue engineering, and advance medical device technology.

-- Manufacturing and Materials Processing: Innovate and evolve traditional and emerging materials applications in many key manufacturing processes.
+- Manufacturing and Materials Processing: Innovate and evolve traditional and emerging materials in many key manufacturing processes.
 These include additive manufacturing such as 3D printing, powder metallurgy, computational materials design, and advanced materials synthesis techniques that are increasingly being used in the automotive, aerospace, electronics, biomedical and pharmaceutical sectors.

 - Custom track: Work with your advisor to create a cohesive group of technical electives focused on your interests.
-This works well for students wanting to explore Soft Materials, Electronic/ Photonic Materials or other types of materials applications specializations.
+This works well for students wanting to explore Soft Materials, Electronic/ Photonic Materials or other types of materials specializations.

 Hometown: Townson, Maryland